Meight/Project-Euler/README.md

 ![My stats.](https://projecteuler.net/profile/Meight.png "My stats.")

 I solved these a long time ago using brute force the vast majority of the time.
+I'm now rewriting each one of these solutions in a much smarter, faster, economic way.

 # Solutions and programming languages